COVID cases by county, ZIP code

-HARRISBURG — The Department of Health released its daily report regarding COVID-19 cases by county, and ZIP code.
+HARRISBURG — The Pa.
+Department of Health on Tuesday released numbers related to positive COVID-19 tests by county and ZIP code.
+Numbers are as follows:

-Columbia County has the most cases in the area with 296, as well as deaths with 13.
-Northumberland County is at 100 positive cases, Lycoming 86 (3 deaths), Montour 50, Union 38 and Snyder 33 (1 death).
+In nursing homes, Lycoming County has cases in two facilities, where 26 residents and six staff tested positive.
+Three deaths have been reported.

-Among nursing homes, Lycoming County has two facilities affected with 26 residents positive for COVID, 6 staff, and 2 reported deaths.
-Northumberland County has one facility, 6 residents and 2 staff.
-Union has one facility with one staff positive.
+In Northumberland County, one facility has six positives among residents and two among staff, and Union County has one facility where one staff is positive.

-The state released no information as to specific facilities.
-Also note, ZIP codes cross county lines in some cases.
+Health officials have not released information about specific facilities in counties.
+Also note, ZIP codes cross county lines in some instances.

 (0) comments